 This generation is going to have to deal with some very serious issues facing our world.
 Youth across this country have already demonstrated to protest gun violence and climate change.
 Moving forward, they will be our leaders on these and other fronts.

 Anyone who has been asked to speak at a graduation ceremony has no doubt Googled inspirational graduation quotes or speeches.
 Some are from the famous; some from the not so well known.

 A favorite quote came not from graduation-specific quotes, but rather from how to approach life in general: Each day you have the power to make another person’s life better or worse, choose wisely.
 Whatever the graduates do moving forward, it will involve other people.
 When one is always seeking to make other people’s lives better, he or she inevitably will make their own lives better.
 And one doesn’t need to be a graduate to take those words to heart.
 It won’t always be easy, but it’s worth the effort.
 According to Maya Angelou: I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.

-Here are some other words of inspiration to ponder:
+Here are some other words of inspiration:

 Every accomplishment starts with the decision to try.
 President John F. Kennedy